lisyarus/blog/_posts/2023-09-13-quaternion-derivatives.md

 Which means that the derivative $$f'(t)$$ is orthogonal to the quaternion itself $$f(t)$$.
 This happens every time you differentiate a normalized vector, in any dimension!
 It means that the vectors tangent to a sphere at a specific point are orthogonal to the vector from the center of the sphere to this point.

-# Should I normalized quaternions?
+# Should I normalize quaternions?

 We're always told that quaternions should be normalized when we use them to represent rotations, and we absolutely should, but I just wanted to show a few other points of view :)